WebAssembly/custom-descriptors/proposals/custom-descriptors/Overview.md

    1. Return `null`.
  1. Return the prototype stored in `u`.

+> Note: it would also be good to ensure a `DescriptorOptions` is opaque and can
+> only be used once to avoid having to keep the configuration data live for the
+> lifetime of the custom descriptor.
+TODO.

 The only new capability required in the WebAssembly embedding interface is the ability to inspect a reference's heap type.
 The algorithm also needs to access the value's descriptor and its fields,